How to add more schools to the FAFSA

 Once you do all of this, here are a few ways to add more schools to the FAFSA:

-- You can call the Federal Student Information Center and add the schools over the phone.
+- Add schools over the phone.
+You can call the Federal Student Information Center and add the schools over the phone.
 When you call, you will need the Data Release Number (DRN) from your Student Aid Report or FAFSA confirmation page.

-- There is also a paper option if you have a paper Student Aid Report.
+- Add colleges with a paper SAR.
+There is also a paper option if you have a paper Student Aid Report.
 Note that you can only change up to four colleges with this option as opposed to 10 online.